Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 We see here that, indeed, the optimal offset for probes 2, 3 and 4 is 1.
 We have also calculated the optimal offset for probe 1.
 This is simply a sanity check, and should always return 0.

-## Assembling global rotor level merged DataFrames
+### Assembling global rotor level merged DataFrames

+!!!!I think it will help a lot if you can make it more explicit that you are predicting probe offsets (with the predict_probe_offset function

+!!!!Perhaps may you please explain how the first code cell (shown in the screenshot below) came about.
+So explaining it from scratch like you did with previous code cells.

 We now have all the ingredients needed to assemble AoA DataFrames that represent the dynamic behavior of every single blade over all the probes.
 This is what we have been searching for all along: being able to measure the vibration of each blade individually.

 We write a function that constructs `B` DataFrames from each of the merged proximity probe level frames.
 We will refer to these DataFrames as rotor blade DataFrames, meaning its values represent all the information we have about a single blade.